EvanZhouDev/cubecode/README.md

 So, again, we have a permutation of just edges—an array of numbers from 0 to 11 (inclusive).
 With these numbers, we can determine the **parity** of this permutation.
 In our case, the easiest way is through Lehmer Codes as described above.
 We can assert that the parity of the Corners matches the parity we have just obtained for the Edges (since the input cubestate _should_ be valid).

-So, instead of directly getting the Lehmer Index of the Corner Permutation, we actually want to say, given the parity of the Edge Permutation, which index is the given Corner Permutation in the list of all permutations (ordered by their Index) with the _same parity_?
+So, instead of directly getting the Index of the Corner Permutation, we actually want to say, given the parity of the Edge Permutation, which index is the given Corner Permutation in the list of all permutations (ordered by their Index) with the _same parity_?

 As an example, let's say we have a edge parity of even.
 Let's first get a list of all the Corner Permutations ordered by their Index.
 We will extract all the Permutations with that same parity of even.
 Now, we ask what is the index of our current corner permutation in that list?